 During the 10 years Sue led the NBCF she positioned the organization as one of the most highly recognized organizations in the community sector.
 This brought significant growth in the number of companies and individuals choosing to support breast cancer research.
 It also enabled the NBCF to publish Australia’s first ever National Action Plan for Breast Cancer Research and Funding which has changed the way breast cancer research is supported and managed in Australia.

 Using her experience with NBCF Sue moved to the George Institute for Global Health to support fundraising for their research into the prevention of chronic disease and injury particularly in disadvantaged populations across Australia, India, China and the United Kingdom.

-Sue is the Chair of Macquarie Community College; a director of Research Australia; a member of the Sydney Advisory Committee for the Centre for Social Impact; and a member of Chief Executive Women.
+Sue is a Director of Good2Give; former Chair of Macquarie Community College and director of Research Australia; a member of the Sydney Advisory Committee for the Centre for Social Impact; and a member of Chief Executive Women.